arq5x/bedtools2/README.rst

 Note
 -------
 Stable release for bedtools were formerly archived on Google Code.
-Unfortunately, Google Code is shutting down so henceforth, all source code and stable releases will be maintained via this Github repository.
+Unfortunately, the Google Code downloads facility is shutting down; so henceforth, all source code and stable releases will be maintained via this Github repository.

 Summary
 -------